g3n/g3nd/README.md

 }

 // This method will be called once when the test is selected from the list
-// The ctx objects contain several global objects built by the main program.
+// The ctx struct contain several global objects built by the main program.
 // ctx.Scene is the scene being rendered.
-// You can build your scene, adding your objects to the ctx.Scene. func (t *testsModel) Initialize(ctx *Context) {
+// You can build your scene adding your objects to the ctx.Scene. func (t *testsModel) Initialize(ctx *Context) {

 	// Show axis helper